AI in Pharma: The Growing Number of Pharmaceutical Use Cases

 • Post-marketing surveillance compliance.
 Tracking the ongoing safety of drugs and monitoring efficacy in the real world is difficult.
 That said, AI can aid in ensuring drug safety and efficacy post-launch.
 It has the potential to streamline the detection of ADRs, which can enhance reporting efficiency and ensure regulatory compliance.

 • Pharmacovigilance and patient safety.
 Pharmacovigilance involves complex data collection to detect, assess, and prevent adverse side effects.
-With its advanced data analytics and machine learning capabilities, AI could process clinical trials and patient record data swiftly and accurately — a crucial step in building patient trust in the pharmaceutical industry.
+With its advanced data analytics and machine learning capabilities, AI could process clinical trials and patient record data swiftly and accurately.
+This is a crucial step in building patient trust in the pharmaceutical industry.

 3) Manufacturing and quality control